PGEtinker/pgetinker/README.md

 ## Known issues with the repo

 * Sharing Screenshots haven't been added yet.
-* The dusk test suite is completely broken, don't try it.
-Please.
 * The services can not be started on arbitrary ports, you get port 80 and that's it.
 However the reverse proxy service does forward the protocols properly so if it's behind a TLS terminator reverse proxy you can host it publicly on a HTTPS address.